shivamujawame/AIW-Infra-Migration/Labfiles/module2-exercise2.md

     ![Screenshot showing the dependencies view in Azure Migrate.](Images/upd-dependencies1.png "Dependency map")

-### Task summary
+### Summary

-In this task, you configured the Azure Migrate dependency visualization feature, by creating a Log Analytics workspace and deploying the Azure Monitoring Agent and Dependency Agent on a Linux on-premises machine.
+In this exercise, you configured the Azure Migrate dependency visualization feature, by creating a Log Analytics workspace and deploying the Azure Monitoring Agent and Dependency Agent on a Linux on-premises machine.

 Click on **Next** from the lower right corner to move on to the next page.